hanelee/hanelee.github.io/index.md

 Hi!
 I am a postdoc at the [Data Science Institute at the University of Chicago](https://datascience.uchicago.edu/), working with [Moon Duchin](https://computerscience.uchicago.edu/people/moon-duchin/) at the [Data and Democracy Lab](https://data-democracy.org/).
 I recently received my PhD from the [Statistics Department at Columbia University](https://stat.columbia.edu/), where I was advised by [Michael Sobel](https://scholar.google.com/citations?user=cuKCFmcAAAAJ&hl=en).
 My first name is pronounced [Hayn], and my pronouns are they/them.

-My research focuses on the intersection of statistics and political science, motivated by substantive questions from American politics--especially in public opinion polarization and redistricting.
-To operationalize and measure political phenomena, I apply diverse statistical methods: optimal transport, latent factor models, network theory, optimization, causal inference, and more.
-The topics I have been working on include developing new measures of ideological and affective polarization using the Wasserstein distance and measuring congressional social ties from roll call votes.
-I am also interested in studying race, ethnicity, and politics and statistical methods related to race from a critical theory perspective.
+My research focuses on the intersection of political methodology and American politics, and I am especially motivated by substantive questions in public opinion polarization and racial electoral politics.
+My research on public opinion develops new measures of opinion divergence using optimal transport and examines how policy disagreement contributes to mass polarization.
+My work on racial electoral politics studies how electoral systems shape opportunities for representation, including measuring group electoral competitiveness and using simulation methods to study racial representation.

 Before Columbia, I was at MIT Media Lab's [Opera of the Future](https://www.media.mit.edu/groups/opera-of-the-future/overview/) group for an MS where I designed interactive AR musical experiences and helped produce hybrid acoustic+digital musical performances.
 I also received a BS from MIT in Electrical Engineering with a minor in Music.

  <br>  <br>

-[//]: # (## News)
+## News

-[//]: # ([Jul 2025] I will be presenting a poster on measuring congressional social ties at PolMeth 2025.)
+[Sep 2026] I will be presenting my paper on measuring congressional social ties at APSA 2026.

-[//]: # ([Jul 2024] I will be presenting my paper on the Wasserstein Bipolarization Index at PolMeth 2024.)
+[Aug 2026] I will be presenting my paper on the Wasserstein Bipolarization Index at JSM 2026.

-[//]: # ([Jul 2023] I will be presenting a poster on the fused latent factor and graphical modeling of roll-call votes at PolMeth 2023.)
+[Jul 2026] I will be presenting my poster on opinion disagreement and polarization at PolMeth 2026.

+[Jun 2026] I will be presenting my paper on the Wasserstein Bipolarization Index at University of Rochester's Summer Conference in Applied Methods for Political Science.

 ## Research